MicrosoftDocs/memdocs/memdocs/autopilot/profiles.md

 -  Windows 10

-For each device that's been defined to the Windows Autopilot deployment service, a settings profile must be applied that specifies the device's exact deployment behavior.
+You msut apply a settings profile to each device that uses the Windows Autopilot deployment service.
+The profile must specify the device's exact deployment behavior.
 For detailed procedures on how to configure profile settings and register devices, see [Registering devices](add-devices.md#registering-devices).

 ## Profile settings